Gift Ideas for Acrylic Painting Artists

 Three things are essential to photograph art, and each of them can be great gift ideas:

 - Digital Camera: a high resolution camera that allows manual and automatic settings.
 The camera does not have to be super fancy and professional; the price range is up to you.
 Of course, as always, higher quality is better, but it’s all about what we can afford.

 - Tripod: The camera needs to be stabilized and leveled to take good art photos, so a tripod is a must.

 - Software: Once the photo is taken there is still some work to do in the computer to crop and adjust your image.
 There is some free software out there that can be used, like Picasa for windows and IPhoto for Mac; however I like to use Photoshop, which is not free.

 What to Get?

-A good way to find out is to create the occasion to talk about supplies used and needed: visit the studio or ask to see the paintings, get the conversation started, ask some questions, and you can get lots of clues.
+If you want to be more specific to your friend's needs, tray to create the occasion to talk about supplies used and needed: visit the studio or ask to see the paintings, get the conversation started, ask some questions, and you can get lots of clues.